 Last year we carried over 5,000 passengers of all ages and every disability.

 “Symphony” and “Serenade” are the total responsibility of their Skippers, who maintain, repair and paint them during the winter, when they are surveyed by the Maritime & Coastguard Agency.
 They are also responsible for maintaining “Melody”.

 Staff and Volunteers

-We could not survive without the loyalty of our sixty or so Volunteers who provide the crew for “Symphony” every day.
+We could not survive without the loyalty of over 100 Volunteers who provide the crews for our boats every day.
 A large number of these have been with the Trust for over 20 years, and turn up regularly, rain or shine, on whichever is their chosen day.
-They also help out when “Serenade” is used for day trips.

 Day trips and holidays